sophieburkhardt/Multi-Label-Topic-Modeling/README.md

 This repository contains classifiers and inference/evaluation methods for the paper Online Multi-Label Dependency Topic Models for Text Classification.
-The paper will be published in the Machine Learning Journal.
+The paper is published in the Machine Learning Journal [https://doi.org/10.1007/s10994-017-5689-6](https://doi.org/10.1007/s10994-017-5689-6).

 Included classifiers are: